scorpiodiagrams/fdg/wiki/appendix_a.md

 ### Local Names

-The =let= expression is used to give names to objects in a local context.
+The #Code(let) expression is used to give names to objects in a local context.
 For example,

 ```Scheme
 (define (f radius)